Mars will change the name of Uncle Ben's rice to Ben's Original and drop the logo depicting a Chicago head waiter.

-The Quaker Oats Company made the announcement that they were doing away with Aunt Jemima.
+The Quaker Oats Company will do away with Aunt Jemima.

 "As we work to make progress toward racial equality through several initiatives, we also must take a hard look at our portfolio of brands and ensure they reflect our values and meet our consumers' expectations."